Methodist bishop gives reason for joining Abia guber race

 The Governorship Candidate of the African Democratic Congress in Abia, Bishop Sunday Onuoha, has said that he joined the race to recover the lost glory of the state.

-Onuoha said this on Friday, when he visited the Traditional Ruler of Ogbor Ancient Kingdom, near Aba, Eze Ukaegbu Egege, to notify him about his ambition and seek his blessing formally.
+Onuoha said this on Friday, when he visited the Traditional Ruler of Ogbor Ancient Kingdom, near Aba, Eze Ukaegbu Egege, to formally notify him about his ambition and seek his blessing.

 He said that the poor state of infrastructure and dilapidation of the major markets in Aba were unacceptable to him.